Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 The Boomerang Re-Opener: Reapproach Her Without Being Awkward

-If you liked her, you’re welcome to come back as you make a lap around the a bar and see her again later in the night.
+If you liked her, come back as you make a lap around the bar and see her again later in the night.

 This is called a Boomerang Opener.